cryptape/dapp-demos/pet-shop/README.md

 const nervos = NervosWeb3(config.chain)
 ```

-The Nervos JavaScript library interacts with AppChain.
+`nervos.js` interacts with `AppChain`.
 It can retrieve user accounts, send transactions, interact with smart contracts, and more.

-No more need for initWeb3.
+No more need for `initWeb3`.

 ### Instantiating the contract